GTArrow/MovieRecommenderSystem/README.md

 - Set up and managed the **PostgreSQL** database using **Prisma ORM**
 - Built backend logic for updating liked genres and movies from the profile page
 - Handled secure session management and server-client communication
+- deployed the application to Vercel with a Neon-hosted PostgreSQL database
-- Contributed to documentation and final deliverables
+- Contributed to final deliverables and recorded the video demo

 ## **Lessons Learned and Concluding Remarks**